ANSSI-FR/AD-control-paths/README.md

 ```
 - In neo4j folder (you can copy/paste this):
 ```
-    .\bin\neo4j-admin import --database adcp.db --id-type string  `
+    .\bin\neo4j-import --into adcp.db --id-type string  `
     --nodes $env:DUMP\Ldap\all_nodes.csv  `
     --relationships $((dir $env:DUMP\relations\*.csv -exclude *.deny.csv) -join ',') `
     --input-encoding UTF-16LE --multiline-fields=true --legacy-style-quoting=false
 ```

   Headers-related errors will be raised and can be ignored.
-It is still a good idea to have a look at the import.report file.
+It is still a good idea to have a look at the bad.log file.
+  Do not use the "admin-tool import" command, even though it is supposed to do the same thing.
+Parameters passing is currently bugged.

 0. Modify Neo4j default configuration file: conf/neo4j.conf.
 Set the following: